DLTH Bear Put Spread Strategy

 Frequently asked questions

-- A bear put spread on DLTH is the bear put spread strategy applied to DLTH (stock).
+A bear put spread on DLTH is the bear put spread strategy applied to DLTH (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With DLTH stock trading near $3.03, the strikes shown on this page are snapped to the nearest listed DLTH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DLTH stock at $4.04 on the most recent close, the strikes shown on this page are snapped to the nearest listed DLTH chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the DLTH bear put spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the DLTH bear put spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current DLTH market-implied 1-standard-deviation expected move is approximately 35.00%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The DLTH market-implied 1-standard-deviation expected move in the same options snapshot is approximately 30.02%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.